coderofsalvation/coderofsalvation.github.io/_posts/2018-8-09-why-IFTTT-is-still-ahead-of-the-game.md

 * understand the human needs
 * understand the technical challenges
-* target both developers and nondevelopers
-* create a universal solution
+* create a universal solution for developers and nondevelopers

 Imho IFTTT got it right from the beginning, by selling simplicity instead of complexity.
 It makes something incredibly complex very simple.